mendersoftware/mender-docs/05.System-updates-Yocto-Project/05.Customize-Mender/docs.md

 Delta update support is covered in [its own sub section](01.Delta-update-support/docs.md).

-## Addons
+## Add-ons

 ### Mender-shell

 We do not enable Mender-shell by default, unless you are building with the demo layer.
-To enable Mender-shell you can add it either via your own `.bbappend` recipe file`, or via your `local.conf` file.
+To enable Mender-shell you can add it either via your own `.bbappend` recipe file, or via your `local.conf` file.

 To add it to a recipe file, create `mender-client_%.bbappend` and add this: